ghrcdaac/FCX-Histogram/README.md

 ### To remove the Histogram preprocessing Tool

-     - `terraform destroy`
+1. Run `terraform destroy`
      - removes the Lambda function, API Gateway and permissions.
-     - Goto AWS ECR Management console and remove the created ECR.
+2. Goto AWS ECR Management console and remove the created ECR.